-- Be Courteous and Respectful.
-When appearing before a tribunal, you must not "engage in undignified or discourteous conduct ... [or] conduct intended to disrupt the tribunal"; or "fail to comply with known local customs of courtesy or practice of the bar or a particular tribunal without giving to opposing counsel timely notice of the intent not to comply" (Rule 3.3). - Protect the Integrity of Courts and Juries.
-In an adversarial proceeding, you must not engage in unauthorized ex parte communications with the judge or his or her staff regarding the merits.
-During a litigation, whether or not you are a participant, you must not engage in or cause another to engage in prohibited communications with a sitting juror or prospective juror or a juror's family members.
+- Protect the Integrity of Courts and Juries.
+In an adversarial proceeding, you must not engage in unauthorized ex parte communications with the judge or his or her staff regarding the merits of the case.
+During a litigation, whether you are a participant, you must not engage in or cause another to engage in prohibited communications with a sitting juror or prospective juror or a juror's family members.
 After the litigation ends, you must not communicate with a juror if this has been prohibited by the court or if the juror has expressed a desire not to communicate, and you must not communicate with a juror in a misleading, coercive or harassing manner, or in an attempt to influence the juror's action in future jury service.
 You must promptly reveal to the court any improper conduct by a juror or by another toward a juror, venire person, or members of their families (Rule 3.5). - Try Your Case in the Courtroom, not the Media.
 Rule 3.6 ("Trial Publicity") is long and complex, and is perhaps the ethical rule most likely to trip up the unwary prosecutor.
 The public's intense interest in crimes committed in their communities, which is reflected in media attention, combined with the propensity of some defense attorneys to try their cases in the press, may tempt you to provide the media with more information than you should.
+Many District Attorneys have clear guidelines advising who is authorized to speak with the media on behalf of the office.
+Follow that mandate.
 The general rule is that a lawyer participating in a criminal or civil proceeding "shall not make an extrajudicial statement that the lawyer knows or reasonably should know will be disseminated by means of public communication and will have a substantial likelihood of materially prejudicing an adjudicative proceeding in the matter" (Rule 3.6[a]).
-Rule 3.6[a] includes a list of categories of statements to the media deemed likely to materially prejudice a criminal proceeding, and a list of statements that can properly be made; read it before speaking with the media.
-Any statement announcing that a particular person has been charged with a crime must be accompanied by a statement that the charge is merely an accusation and that the defendant is presumed innocent unless and until proven guilty (Rule 3.6).
+Rule 3.6(b) includes a list of categories of statements to the media deemed likely to materially prejudice a criminal proceeding, while Rule 3.6(c) is a list of statements that can usually be made without running afoul of the rules; read it before speaking with the media.
+Moreover, take special note of the limited breadth of the list of permissible subjects that a prosecutor can talk about regarding a pending matter, and how deeply you may delve into each.
+But be aware that even a statement that usually is permissible might, under the circumstances of your case, "materially prejudic[e]" the proceeding.
+While making a statement that is ethically appropriate, always beware of the media's inevitable follow up questions seeking further information or opinion that may prove to be problematic.
+You may start out fine, and in the course of responding to questions, talk yourself onto ethically shaky ground, wondering all the while how you got there.
+On this front, beware of sharing what you personally think or believe, especially while a case is pending.
+Finally, bear in mind that any statement announcing that a particular person has been charged with a crime must be accompanied by a statement that the charge is merely an accusation, and that the defendant is presumed innocent unless and until proven guilty (see Rule 3.6[b] in the Appendix, which delineates the subject matter of prohibited commentary during the pendency of a criminal case).